I receive emails regularly from around the world from folks wishing to

 - Yes these treasures are still with me.
 I had planned on sending them

-to Christie's Auction House in London last year for their "Movies and
+to Christie's Auction House in London a couple of years ago for their "Movies and

 Memorabilia" auction, but as time grew shorter and lack of verifiable

 security for these irreplaceable items loomed, I decided to cancel.

 These items will one day find a new home and possibly enrich me both